 It is said that lapis lazuli would sometimes degrade to a gray and develop splotches, but no chemical mechanism has been discovered for this and it happens only rarely; I suspect some sort of impurity.

-Lead tetroxide is what is usually know as red lead, and was prepared by heating white lead.
+If we cut through all those other names, lead tetroxide is what is usually known as red lead, and was prepared by heating white lead.
 Lead oxide was made by simply heating lead metal and allowing it to oxidize.
 I suspect, since ancient red lead is sometimes referred to as orange, that it was sometimes a mixture of oxides, since another crystaline form of PbO formed yellow crystals (see yellow lead).

 Red lead, like white lead, could turn brown or black when exposed to air; this was particularly a problem in frescoes, but it happened in books, too, unless the lead was varnished or otherwise protected.

 White lead's opacity -- which made it a good correcting medium -- was another reason it was so widely used; the other whites (bone white and chalk) were translucent.
-It was not until lake pigments came along (which consist of an opaque material with little color with which a translucent pigment could be mixed) that there was a good alternative to white lead for opaque whites.
+It was not until lake pigments came along that there was a good alternative to white lead for opaque whites.

 White lead also had the advantage of being cheap -- one of the cheapest pigments available; there is a price list showing it costing only one-one hundredth as much as azurite.